scraptechguy/IssuesEncoutered/Linux/HOWTO.md

 ```
 http://localhost:631

-aump2000

 socket://195.113.29.126:9100

-do NOT use old aump2000.ppd, but the one from Gutenprint!
++ Do NOT use old aump2000.ppd, but the one from Gutenprint!

---

-Debian 11 bullseye installation:
+## Debian 11 bullseye installation

 ```
 apt-get install firmware-iwlwifi